dynamsoft-docs/barcode-reader-docs/programming/features/read-barcodes-with-imbalanced-colour.md

 permalink: /programming/features/read-barcodes-with-imbalanced-colour.html
 ---

-# How to read barcodes with imbalanced colour
+# How to Read Barcodes with Imbalanced Colour

-As we all know, any color is composed of red, blue and green.
-If the image is a colour image, DBR will convert it to grayscale first for further process.
+As we all know, any color is composed of red, blue and green (RGB).
+If the image is a colour image, DBR will convert it to grayscale first for further processing.

 ```math
 Gray = Red*RedChannelWeight + Green*GreenChannelWeight + Blue*BlueChannelWeight